seccanj/testman4trac/sqlexecutor/sqlexecutor/README.txt

 Project web page on TracHacks: http://trac-hacks.org/wiki/TestManagerForTracPlugin

-Project web page on SourceForge.net: http://sourceforge.net/projects/testman4trac/
+Project web page on SourceForge.net (don't use it for the git repo): http://sourceforge.net/projects/testman4trac/

 Project web page on Pypi: http://pypi.python.org/pypi/TestManager

+Project source repository on GitHub: https://github.com/seccanj/testman4trac

 A Trac plugin to create Test Cases, organize them in catalogs, generate test plans and track their execution status and outcome.

 This module provides a simple way of running any SQL in the context of the Trac environment.